Steel Curriculum Development Grant

 Proposals for the 2017–2018 academic year will be accepted through 30 June 2017.

 The purpose of the Steel Curriculum Development Grant is to increase the number of students studying a steel-related curriculum in North America, and to increase the number of such students electing to pursue careers in the iron and steel industry upon graduation.

 Proposals are being solicited from Professors of engineering and engineering technology majors (metallurgical, materials science, chemical, electrical, mechanical, industrial, environmental, and computer science) at North American Universities for funding of curriculum development to enhance or update steel-related curriculum within the above engineering and engineering technology disciplines.
 The proposal should indicate how the professor would approach the task, including budget and schedule requirements.
 The maximum allowable time for a curriculum development grant is three years beginning in the fall.
 The number of awards granted depends on fund availability, the number and quality of applicants; the maximum grant per award will be $10,000 each year for the first two years, and $5,000 for year three for a total of $25,000.

 Objective and Terms

-The program objective is to utilize undergraduate or graduate students in a project to develop or enhance curriculum for use in steel-related education.
+The program objective is to utilize undergraduate or graduate students to assist in creating or enhancing curriculum for use in steel manufacturing education.
 The Professors selected will have discretion in establishing the project as long as the steel industry's role or visibility in the Professor's course curriculum and/or other programs is enhanced.

 Please follow the instructions carefully for submitting proposals.
 Applications should contain the following sections: